Jade Plant Care Guide (Crassula ovata)

 However they can live for many, many years.
 If you received this plant as a young person, then it could be in your life into old age.
 Moving homes with you, perhaps watching any children you might have grow, and generally sharing all your home life experiences.

-As a result maybe one day when you are old and causally glance over and see it in the corner looking back, you might think your Jade Plant is one of your most priceless and treasured living possessions.
+As a result maybe one day when you are old and casually glance over and see it in the corner looking back, you might think your Jade Plant is one of your most priceless and treasured living possessions.

 With age it will have thick tree like branches with fleshy, glossy and smooth, leaves.
 They are coloured jade green (hence its name) with many having a slightly red tinge towards the edge of leaves when exposed to high light levels.

 New stem growth will be the same colour and texture as the leaves, in time they will become brown and woody.
 As a result this plant can be pruned and trained making it a great bonsai, especially for the beginner.
-Now on to the care guide for these potential money making houseplants.

 Hi, I'm Tom!

-If you're like me and enjoy the challenge of growing houseplants and getting them to thrive, then Ourhouseplants can help.
-This website shares my knowledge and years of growing plants and provides (hopefully) helpful advice on properly caring for your indoor plant friends.
+If you're like me and enjoy the challenge of growing houseplants and getting them to thrive, then OurHouseplants can help.
+This website shares my knowledge and years of growing plants and provides my advice on properly caring for your indoor plant friends.

 Great growth will come from being placed in a position with a great deal of natural sunlight.
-However the plant will get by in slightly darker places and will even do well in a windowless room (it would obviously need artificial lighting!).
+However the plant will get by in slightly darker places and will even do okay in a windowless room (it would obviously need artificial lighting!).

 No special requirements are needed in terms of humidity.